 [If you would like to suggest a WFPI-affiliated project, please ensure you have this critical factor in mind.
 WFPI does not have the resources to study a country/region's health system, disease burden, work force, infrastructure, sources of support etc. and then dispatch a team to explore the facility in question.
 Yet such prior assessment is key to operational success.
 So we look for "bolt-on" proposals built upon existing initiatives, driven forward by a WFPI-associated pediatric radiologist familiar with the context and the site.
 This physician then takes a lead role in the project team.
 Here is a form to help any tele-medicine suggestions through the approval process - please contact us for the Word version.]

-6/ Secure collaboration from the facility/organization receiving WFPI assistance at institutional level
+6/ Secure collaboration from the facility/organization receiving WFPI assistance at institutional level (facility management and imaging/imaging affiliated staff)

 7/ If onsite visits are entailed (teaching, training, other), identify volunteers from the same region or at least the same continent whenever possible/it makes sense in terms of contextual coherency/familiarity, enhancing regional society ties and simple cost effectiveness.